Portugal urged to seek international help as COVID-19 deaths hit record | Health

 Portugal urged to seek international help as COVID-19 deaths hit record

-The Portuguese government was urged to transfer COVID-19 patients abroad on Tuesday as deaths hit a record high and Lisbon's main hospital installed extra fridges to store the bodies.
-COVID-19 fatalities in the past 24 hours reached a record of 291, bringing the country's total to 653,878 cases and 11,012 deaths.
-It now has world's the highest seven-day average of cases and deaths per million people, according to data tracker ourworldindata.org.
+Portugal's government was urged to transfer COVID-19 patients abroad on Tuesday as deaths hit a record high and the oxygen supply system of a large hospital near Lisbon partly failed from overuse.
+COVID-19 fatalities in the past 24 hours reached a record 291, bringing the total to 653,878 cases and 11,012 deaths.
+It now has world's the highest seven-day average of cases and deaths per million people, according to ourworldindata.org.

+A hospital in the Amadora municipality had to transfer 48 of its patients to other health units in the capital late on Tuesday as oxygen pressure was not enough for the large number of patients, it said in a statement.
+"There was a need to relieve oxygen consumption so patients were transferred," said the hospital, which has nearly no empty beds left.
+"They were never in danger."

+News reports showed ambulances rushing through the hospital's main gates to get the patients, while some left escorted by police.
+Twenty patients were transferred to Lisbon's largest hospital, Santa Maria, which on Tuesday installed two fridges outside its morgue with the capacity for 30 bodies, its spokesman said.

-The local council in Torres Vedras, a municipality near Lisbon which is experiencing significant coronavirus outbreaks in several care homes, urged the foreign ministry to ask for international help.
+The local council in Torres Vedras, a municipality near Lisbon which is facing major coronavirus outbreaks in several care homes, urged the foreign ministry to seek international help.
 President Marcelo Rebelo de Sousa told a news conference there was no need to create "alarm" about the idea of international aid but added: "We know there is the availability of friendly countries to help."

-Health minister Marta Temido had told broadcaster RTP on Monday: "The Portuguese government is triggering all mechanisms available, including in the international framework, to ensure it provides the best assistance to patients."
-But Temido cautioned that Portugal's location on the westernmost edge of Europe presented constraints in transferring patients elsewhere, especially as other EU nations are also under pressure.
+Health Minister Marta Temido told broadcaster RTP on Monday: "The Portuguese government is triggering all mechanisms available, including in the international framework, to ensure it provides the best assistance to patients."
+But Temido noted that patient transfers were constrained by Portugal's location on the westernmost edge of Europe, especially as other EU nations are also under pressure.

-Across Portugal's health service, there are 830 intensive care beds allocated to COVID-19 patients out of a total of 1,200, the health ministry said.
-Currently 765 COVID-19 patients are in ICU, Tuesday's data showed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)